 Luke has secured an engineering internship over summer and also plans to start learning te reo Māori.
-He will be a Māori mentor next year.
+He will be a Māori mentor in 2018.
 “It bothers me that so few Māori are completing qualifications in science and engineering,” he says.
 “So if I can help change that, then I’ll be pleased.”

 He says he began his engineering degree thinking it would lead to a good job.
 But as he prepares for his fourth and final year, his thoughts have changed.
 “I’m less self-focussed now.
 I still want to be an engineer but I also want to use my skills for the good of Māori development.”

 Te Āhurutanga Māori Student Leadership Programme started at the University of Waikato in 2012 to develop and nurture Māori students to become good leaders and global citizens.
 Te Ao Māori, te reo me ōnā tikanga, whānau, hapu and iwi are distinctive features that provide the foundation and guidance for the programme.